danvanhorn/cs-472-final/README.md

 With the addition of the coherence challenge, the multi-thread cache simulator provides the same functionality as the single-core version.

 ## 572 Extra Credit
-If you want to earn *extra credit*, also implement the MESI cache coherence protocol. https://en.wikipedia.org/wiki/MESI_protocol (Links to an external site.)Links to an external site.
+If you want to earn extra credit, also implement the [MESI cache coherence protocol](https://en.wikipedia.org/wiki/MESI_protocol).

-Note that your cache should support write-back operation in order to implement MESI.
+*Note that your cache should support write-back operation in order to implement MESI.*

 Recall that the final line of the input configuration file indicates the coherence protocol (0 = basic write-invalidate protocol, 1 = MESI protocol).
 Your code will select the appropriate coherence policy based on this input.